dstackai/dstack/docs/docs/services.md

 # Services

-A service allows you to deploy a web app or a model as a scalable endpoint.
+A service allows you to deploy a model or a web app as an endpoint.
 It lets you configure dependencies, resources, authorization, auto-scaling rules, etc.

-Services are provisioned behind a [gateway](concepts/gateways.md) which provides an HTTPS endpoint mapped to your domain, handles authentication, distributes load, and performs auto-scaling.

-??? info "Gateways"
-    If you're using the open-source server, you must set up a [gateway](concepts/gateways.md) before you can run a service.

-    If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, the gateway is already set up for you.

 ## Define a configuration